Want To Retire at 65? See if You Can Answer These Six Questions

 “If a trip to France is on your bucket list and it's not something you can afford to do today, would it be better to delay your retirement until you have more income?” says Lovgren.
 Do you plan to work part-time when you retire and, as a result, won’t need as much lifestyle income?

-It’s important to establish a wealth plan based on what your picture of retirement actually looks like instead of going in blind and hoping you can afford whatever you decide to do.
+It’s important to establish a wealth plan based on what your picture of retirement actually looks like, versus going in blind and hoping you can afford whatever you decide to do.

 You’ve made it to 65; can you make it another two years to your full retirement age of 67?
-If you wait two years, you’ll be able to collect your full Social Security benefits, you can save more, it’s two fewer years drawing from your retirement savings and two more years you’re earning an income.
+Waiting just two years allows you to claim full Social Security benefits while simultaneously shortening your retirement drawdown and extending your earning years.

 If you are healthy, capable and have no reason to retire, ask yourself if you can last two or more years.
-Maybe a vacation is all you need to keep going.
+Maybe a vacation or a sabbatical is all you need to keep going.

 Or maybe two years is unnecessary.
 You diligently saved, you have a sound plan, your documents are in order and you’re good to go.
 Either way, before you retire, ensure you are truly ready.
 Returning to the workforce may be harder than you think.